Six Tips for Better Half Bath Planning

 5. How Big Does It Need to Be?

-There’s an historic neighborhood I’ve worked in where the houses are tiny, and fitting in a half bath is often a challenge.
-One of the solutions I’ve used is tucking the bath under a stairway, which requires smaller than normal fixtures and very tight clearances.
+There’s an historic neighborhood in my city where the houses are tiny, and fitting in a half bath is often a challenge.
+One of the solutions I’ve used there is tucking the bath under a stairway, which requires smaller than normal fixtures and very tight clearances.

 But it’s proven to me that when needed, you can make a half bath really, really small.
 In most designs I don’t have to squeeze space quite that much, but I don’t want to waste it, either.